sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-03-enable-laptop-touchpad-on-elementary-os-freya.md

 {% endhighlight %}

 I hope this will work for you as well if you are also facing the same issue.

+To make it permanent create a file with below command you can use your favorite editor.

+{% highlight bash %}
+sudo gedit /etc/modprobe.d/psmouse.conf
+{% endhighlight %}

+add this line to file <code>options psmouse proto=imps</code> and save the changes.